Polish language: History

 Polish began to emerge as a distinct language around the 10th century, the process largely triggered by the establishment and development of the Polish state.
 At the time, it was a collection of dialect groups with some mutual features, but much regional variation was present.
 Mieszko I, ruler of the Polans tribe from the Greater Poland region, united a few culturally and linguistically related tribes from the basins of the Vistula and Oder before eventually accepting baptism in 966.
 With the arrival of Western Christianity, Poland also adopted the Latin alphabet, which made it possible to write down Polish, which until then had existed only as a spoken language.
 The closest relatives of Polish are the Elbe and Baltic Sea Lechitic dialects (Polabian and Pomeranian varieties).
 All of them, except Kashubian, are extinct.
 The precursor to modern Polish is the Old Polish language.
 Ultimately, Polish descends from the unattested Proto-Slavic language.

 The Book of Henryków is the earliest document to include a sentence written entirely in what can be interpreted as Old Polish – Day, ut ia pobrusa, a ti poziwai, meaning "let me grind, and you have a rest" highlighted in red.

 The Book of Henryków (Polish: Księga henrykowska, Liber fundationis claustri Sanctae Mariae Virginis in Heinrichau), contains the earliest known sentence written in the Polish language: Day, ut ia pobrusa, a ti poziwai (in modern orthography: Daj, uć ja pobrusza, a ti pocziwaj; the corresponding sentence in modern Polish: Daj, niech ja pomielę, a ty odpoczywaj or Pozwól, że ja będę mełł, a ty odpocznij; and in English: Come, let me grind, and you take a rest), written around 1280.
-The book is exhibited in the Archdiocesal Museum in Wrocław, and as of 2015 has been added to UNESCO's "Memory of the World" list.
+The book is exhibited in the Archdiocesal Museum in Wrocław, in 2015 was added to UNESCO's "Memory of the World" list.